Everyone deserves a clean and healthy environment. We are creating a world in which all

-communities have clean air and water and where one’s life expectancy is not determined by zip code, race or income.
+communities have clean air and water, where one’s life expectancy is not determined by zip code, race or income.
 Communities of color need access to economic opportunities from the growing green economy, which represents an opportunity to bring good paying jobs and capital to communities disproportionately impacted by climate change.

-these disparities, communities of color often lack access to green programs, resources, and
+these disparities.
+Communities of color often lack access to green programs, resources, and

 for low-income communities and communities of color while bringing “green” dollars to

 these communities.
 We help communities be resilient so they can thrive in the face of climate change.
 Our current projects include: